heiswayi/heiswayi.nrird.com/_posts/2017-02-13-my-daily-routine-timeline-created-using-google-charts.md

 }
 </script>

-This is my responsive daily routine timeline created in JavaScript using [Google Charts](https://developers.google.com/chart/interactive/docs/).
-Based on that routine timeline, well it looked like my weekend life is not really normal anymore.
-Truly speaking, I love to create stuffs (Creative label) during those hours which causes my sleep time shifted.
-However, this routine timeline is not always true, but it is fun to experiment with the "timeline" idea.
+The timeline above is one of my experiments with [Google Charts](https://developers.google.com/chart/interactive/docs/). **It is my responsive daily routine timeline.** Truly speaking, my weekend life is not really looked normal as I love to build stuffs (_Creative_ label) during those hours which has caused my sleep time shifted.
+However, this routine timeline is not always true all the time.

-Here's the source code:
+Here's the source code, just in case you want to create yours:

 ```html
 <script type="text/javascript" src="https://www.gstatic.com/charts/loader.js"></script>